poulet-lab/Bpod_Stepper/README.md

-# Bpod Stepper Motor Module
+# Bpod Stepper Module

-Combining smooth acceleration profiles with a _SilentStepStick_ driver, the _Bpod Stepper Motor Module_ allows for virtually noiseless operation of a stepper motor - either as a module for _Bpod state machine r2_ or as a stand-alone USB device.
+Combining smooth acceleration profiles with a _SilentStepStick_ driver, the _Bpod Stepper Module_ allows for virtually noiseless operation of a stepper motor - either as a module for _Bpod state machine r2_ or as a stand-alone USB device.

 ## Serial Command Interface
 | Send                          | Receive | Unit / Key                               | Description                                                                                                           |